hoshiyuki-tamako/flatten-directory-rs/readme.md

 # Flatten directory

-move all files from sub-folders to root
+1. move all files from sub-folders to target directory

-then remove all directories recursively
+2. then remove all directories recursively

 ## Install